kkphoenixgx/Programming-Classes/Dart/Flutter/Flame/GameProcess.md

 ## Game execution

-The game Loop will re-render every 𝚫
+The game Loop will re-render every 𝚫t, so if you have a 𝚫t = 6, the game will re-render every 6s with a precisely of microseconds.

 ![](-img/Pasted%20image%2020230610154409.png)